PaysanCorrezien/config.wezterm/readme.md

-# 🚀 WezTerm Power Configuration
+# 🚀 WezTerm Configuration

 A comprehensive WezTerm configuration that transforms your terminal into a powerful workspace management system with vim-style navigation.
 This setup eliminates the need for tmux while providing advanced features for session management, workspace organization, and seamless navigation.
-Most of the configuration work cross platform, but some features are only available on Linux.(like the preset portal to my notes, nix configs)

 Use it as reference for your own configuration and feel free to take any part of it.

+## 🎯 Overview

+This configuration combines multiple custom plugins to create a cohesive terminal workspace environment.
+While designed primarily for Linux (where it unlocks its full potential with features like preset portals to notes and nix configs), most features work cross-platform, making it adaptable for various workflows.

 ## ✨ Features